Abelianization of Fuchsian Systems on a 4-punctured sphere and applications: Abelianization of Fuchsian systems

 \subsection{Concrete formulas II}

-We first investigate the relationship between the parabolic structures (in terms of the parameter $u$) and the holomorphic line bundles on the torus: For a parabolic structure induced by $\nabla^u$ the Higgs field $\Psi^u$ in \eqref{psi^u} has determinant
+We first investigate the relationship between parabolic structures (in terms of the parameter $u$) and the holomorphic eigenline bundles on the torus: For a parabolic structure induced by $\nabla^u$ the Higgs field $\Psi^u$ in \eqref{psi^u} has determinant